-Hasso Plattner’s books aren’t so much books as marketing pitches.
+Hasso Plattner’s books aren’t so many books as marketing pitches.
 Riddled with exaggerations and inaccuracies, part of what Hasso Plattner’s books do is create a narrative where Hasso and SAP created some superlative innovation in column-oriented databases.
 None of Hasso’s claims regarding innovation hold up to scrutiny.
 All of Hasso’s books (4 in total) have one purpose….not to inform, but to sell HANA.

 There is little doubt that Teradata had superior database knowledge and that SAP did seek to learn from Teradata and to use the partnership to do so.
-Furthermore, SAP has a history of doing exactly that with other software vendors.
-SAP’s xApp program was really an extensive competitive intelligence gathering operation designed to extract IP from vendors so that it could be placed into SAP’s products.
+Furthermore, SAP has a history of doing precisely that with other software vendors.
+SAP’s xApp program was an extensive competitive intelligence gathering operation designed to extract IP from vendors so that it could be placed into SAP’s products.
 We covered the xApp program in 2010 in the article Its Time for the xApp Program to End.

-HANA’s design is highly problematic and cannot meet SAP’s statements about it — except in analytics, where it is only better than older versions of competitive databases and only when using far larger hardware footprints as covered in How Much of HANA’s Performance is Hardware?
+HANA’s design is highly problematic and cannot meet SAP’s statements about it.
+Except in analytics, where it is only better than older versions of competitive databases and only when using far larger hardware footprints as covered in How Much of HANA’s Performance is Hardware?
 SAP’s statements about HANA’s superiority are false.

 The Mystery of HANA’s Lack of Use Outside of SAP Accounts

-- Oracle sells databases to everyone not just to customers that buy Oracle’s applications and where they have account control.
+- Oracle sells databases to everyone, not just to customers that buy Oracle’s applications and where they have account control.